WestonVincze/Phaser-ECS-Playground/README.md

 # Phaser + bitecs Testing

-This project was bootstrapped with the Phaser 3 project template that uses Vite for bundling. ### Versions
+This project was bootstrapped with the Phaser 3 project template that uses Vite for bundling.

 ## What was added

-Some assets from a separate game and
+BitECS, RXJS, and some assets from another project

+## Why?

+To experiment with an ECS workflow and determine its feasibility

 ## Available Commands